uUsernameE/Python_Projects/README.md

 read data from a google sheets document.
 Not included in the repository is a file to read login information from a credentials account as well as a key to connect to said services.
 The purpose of this project was to maintain and track a list of people who would be sharing a Minecraft server and send reminders of payment contributions due and notify the host of late payments.

+This project was inspired by a social need and aided by the help of a loved book [Automate the Boring Stuff](https://automatetheboringstuff.com/)